-The Group is in the process of making an assessment of what the impact of these amendments, new standards and interpretations is expected to be in the period of initial application.
-So far it has concluded that the adoption of them will not have a significant impact on the Group's financial position and performance.
-Further details of adoption of HKFRS 16 are discussed below.
+The Group is in the process of making an assessment of what the impact of these developments is expected to be in the period of initial application.
+So far it has concluded that the adoption of them will not have a significant impact on the Group's consolidated financial statements.